elessarrr/ports_digital_twin/planning/presentation_21Sep/presentation_slides_walkthrough_v3(11 Oct).md

 ---

-### Slide 7: Before/After Comparison
+### Slide 7: Strategic Forecasting
-**"Quantifying the Impact of Change"**
+**"From Historical Data to Future Strategy"**

 **Visual Design:**
-- A "slider" graphic that the presenter can conceptually move from left to right.
-- **Left Side (Before):** Shows a key metric (e.g., "Vessel Wait Time") with a high value.
-- **Right Side (After):** Shows the same metric with a significantly lower value after an optimization is applied.
-- A large, bold percentage in the middle highlights the improvement (e.g., "-30%").
+- A visually dynamic animation where a bar chart representing historical data (e.g., "Past 5 Years Cargo Volume") morphs into a smooth, forward-looking trend line for the next 3 years.
+- As the trend line extends, a text box appears with the key insight (e.g., "Projected Decrease: -5%").
+- This visual metaphor of transformation makes the concept of predictive strategy more intuitive and memorable.

 **Key Message:**
 Leveraging machine learning to translate historical data into forward-looking, data-driven strategy.